-Step 1: "De-branch" the plant
+Step 1: "De-Branch" the Plant

 Use your reciprocating saw to cut away the branches of the plant.
 While it may be tempting to go right for the base of the plant, it’s better to start with the outer layers and work your way in—especially if your bush is anything like the tangled mass of foliage that had overtaken the side of our house.
 Believe me, trying to hack a large chunk of the bush away will only leave you yanking and straining to pry it free from the twisted web of branches.

 Continue cutting away at the bush until you have just a few inches of stems poking through the ground.
 Be sure to keep a large garbage pail nearby so you can bag the branches as you cut them.

-Step 2: "De-root" the plant
+Step 2: "De-Root" the Plant

 Using your garden shovel, begin digging up the soil around the remaining plant stump.
 Continue digging until you expose the roots of the plant.
 Use your trowel to clear away as much soil as you can from each root branch.

-Step 3: Remove the stump
+Step 3: Remove the Stump

 Dig your garden shovel underneath the plant stump and push down on the handle to pry the stump loose from the dirt.
 If you have someone with you, they can grab hold of the stems on top of the stump to help pull it out.
 You may find that you didn’t quite get to all the root branches—in that case, remove your shovel, let the stump fall back into place, and then cut away at the remaining roots before trying to pry it loose again.
 Once you’ve freed the stump from the ground, shovel the soil back into the hole.

-Step 4: Recycle the branches and stump
+Step 4: Recycle the Branches and Stump

 Check out your township’s website for their recycling rules.
 If you’re lucky, the trash collectors will pick it up.
-Ours only take small, neatly tied bundles of branches so we just hauled our four bags to the recycling center and dumped everything there.
+Ours only take small, neatly tied bundles of branches, so we just hauled our four bags to the recycling center and dumped everything there.

-Step 5: Pat yourself on the back and relax!
+Step 5: Pat Yourself on the Back and Relax!